VanceLongwill/payments/README.md

 Payments system in Rust

-- Uses a lightweight DDD (domain driven design) approach.
+- Uses a lightweight DDD (domain driven design)/clean architecture approach.
 The business logic is separated into the relevant aggregates and ports in out of the application are contained within `main.rs`.

-- Makes use of Rust's type system to ensure correctness (see the `TransactionKind` enum)
+- Makes use of Rust's type system to ensure correctness
+  + The `TransactionKind` enum is used to track transaction state & prevent invalid transitions.
+  + The entire data model is immutable.
 - Aims to be easily extensible and loosely coupled.
-The CSV format can be easily changed.
+  + The CSV format can be easily changed.
+  + The storage backend can be easily changed (dependency injection + repository pattern).
+  + Additional aggregates can be added (in addition to transactions & accounts).
+  + Additional transaction types / rules can be implemented without affecting other regions of the code.
+- Structured logging is available via the `tracing` crate (see excerpt below)

 ## Running the project